ngnk/streamsmiths/README.md

 # Database

-Each pipeline iteration (baseline, V2, and V3) maintains separate tables to preserve historical data while allowing for system improvements.
+Each pipeline iteration (baseline, V2, and V3) maintains separate tables.
+V3 is the most up-to-date, so analysis should focus primarily on tables with a ```v3``` suffix.

 The tables contain the following information: